 Another good comparison is owning a V-shaped guitar.
-Even sitting down with one of those can take some getting used to because the body shape isn’t exactly intuitive for playing that way.
+Sitting down with one of those can take some getting used to as well because the body shape isn’t intuitive for everyone to play that way.

-However, it looks super cool, so people who love more traditional designs often like having a V just for the novelty.
+However, it looks super cool, so people who love more traditional designs often like having a V just for the novelty at the very least.

 Even between two of the same guitar, you might want one with a maple fretboard and one with rosewood, both with different paint jobs – something as simple as this can be enough to justify getting another instrument!

 3. Play In Other Tunings

 Another very popular reason why people choose to have more than one guitar is that they want to be able to play in different guitar tunings.
 Yes, this does relate to being able to have a different sound and adds to your versatility, but in my opinion, this benefit is pretty specific and worth discussing on its own.

 Consider this scenario – you might have two Ibanez RG models that you love equally and they have similar or identical specifications, and so they play and sound nearly the same.